Machine-Learning-Powered Specification Testing in Linear Instrumental Variable Models: Motivation and Method

-\begin{remark} We will see that $\hat \sigma_w^2$ defined in \eqref{eq_DefHatSigmaW} is a consistent estimator for the asymptotic variance of $N(w)$ both under the null and the alternative hypothesis.
-Moreover, $\hat\sigma_w^2$ is heteroskedasticity-robust, that is, we do not need the assumption that $\E[\epsilon_i^2|Z_i]=\text{const.}$ However, often implicitly the homoskedasticity $\E[\epsilon_i^2|Z_i]=\text{const.}$ is assumed, and standard errors returned by software assume homoskedasticity, whereas heteroskedasticity robust standard errors \citep{WhiteAHeteroskedasticityConsistent} are used less often.
+is the correction term accounting for the estimation of $\bm \beta$.
+We will see that $\hat \sigma_w^2$ defined in \eqref{eq_DefHatSigmaW} is a consistent estimator for the asymptotic variance of $N(w)$ both under the null and the alternative hypothesis.
+Moreover, $\hat\sigma_w^2$ is heteroskedasticity-robust \citep{WhiteAHeteroskedasticityConsistent}.
 If one wants to make the homoskedasticity assumption a part of the null hypothesis, one could use the variance estimator